Eadgyth/Programming-Editor/README.md

 <h4>GOAL</h4>
 <p>
-A text editor which can be used for coding and which can be easily set up to run code for testing by built-in functions.
-The editor should remain as simple as possible and be useful, for example, to write applications for home requirements or quick testing.
+A text editor which can be used for coding and which can be easily set up to run code for testing.
+The editor should be as simple as possible to use and be helpful, for example, to write applications for home requirements or quick testing.
 <br>
 <h4>SHORT DESCRIPTION</h4>
 <p>
-To use built-in functions for running code a file is opened or newly saved and a project is defined by selecting a project category from the 'Project' menu.
+To use built-in options for running code a file is opened or newly saved and a project is defined by selecting a project category from the 'Project' menu.
 This opens a simple settings dialog.
 Project categories so far are Java, Perl, Python, R and HTML.
 <p>